OracleOfAggieland/denarii-mvp/README.md

 - "Is now a good time to upgrade my phone?"
 - "Help me analyze this car purchase"
 - "What should I consider before buying a house?"

-### 📊 Purchase Analyzer
-Comprehensive analysis tool for evaluating potential purchases with detailed breakdowns and recommendations.

 ### 👤 Financial Profile
 Personalized financial assessment to help Denarii Advisor provide better recommendations.